taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 10

 Asoka, Iri still tucked into their neck, has been seated next to Min on floor mats in front of a low table piled high with more food than Asoka has seen in weeks.
+On Asoka's other side, Majhee looks over the Central Hearth with a look of deep contentment.
 It's midday, and bright natural light floods the Central Hearth, but the temperature is comfortable.
 Overhead, an enormous eSyrup bubble protects the Central Hearth from the harsh sun and poisonous air, like a giant cell membrane.
 The day's cooking crew has just brought out the last of the serving plates, piled high with steaming hot food that makes Asoka's salivation response go wild.
 Asoka's face veil annotates the many strange fishes, vegetables, fruit, and grain laid out in lavish display.

 We see Nicola Cavalcanti carrying out the last trays of [escabeche](https://en.wikipedia.org/wiki/Escabeche) made with [tambaqui](https://en.wikipedia.org/wiki/Tambaqui), and behind her, another elder, [one of the few men with white hair and wrinkles](https://www.theguardian.com/society/2013/jan/29/men-cancer-deaths-greater-women), carries out large bowls full of [kkakdugi](https://en.wikipedia.org/wiki/Kkakdugi).
 Nicola throws Min a wink as she passes.